DPA Program Eligibility

 - A FTHB includes any individual who has only owned property with a former spouse while married.

-- A FTHB would also include an individual who has only owned a principal residence not permanently affixed to a permanent foundation, or a property that was not in compliance with State, local, or model building codes and cannot be brought into compliance for less than the cost of constructing a permanent structure cannot be brought into compliance for less than the cost of constructing a permanent structure.
+- A FTHB would also include an individual who has only owned a principal residence not permanently affixed to a permanent foundation, or a property that was not in compliance with State, local, or model building codes and cannot be brought into compliance for less than the cost of constructing a permanent structure.

-- The home being purchased must be the primary residence for the borrower.
+- The home being purchased must be the primary residence for all the borrowers.

-- The home must be located in either the District of Columbia, Prince George’s County, Charles County, Baltimore City, or Baltimore County.
+- The home must be located in either the District of Columbia, Baltimore City, or in the following Maryland counties: Prince George’s County, Charles County, and Baltimore County.

 - The home purchase price must be at or under $625,000.
 This figure is reviewed annually.